 Regarding the evaluation of educational results, in preschool education this is not a question of the assessment of the child and their performance in relation to a given norm or a question of comparing individual children and their performance.
 As a result of individualization of education, it is necessary for the preschool teacher and their work to monitor the development and personal educational progress of each individual child and to document important information so that they can learn about the child, understand them and satisfy their individual limits and needs.
-The teacher should continuously monitor and evaluate individual development and educational progress of each individual child ad to document important information so that they can learn about the child, 36 since long-term and systematic monitoring and evaluation of the child's development and progress enables them to guide the child in accord to their natural development, smoothly, with adequate and gradually increasing demands and to continuously secure corresponding support in their development and learning.
+The teacher should continuously monitor and evaluate individual development and educational progress of each individual child, 36 since long-term and systematic monitoring and evaluation of the child's development and progress enables them to guide the child in accord to their natural development, smoothly, with adequate and gradually increasing demands and to continuously secure corresponding support in their development and learning.
 No less important purpose of the continuous evaluation is to detect the child's potential problems and weaknesses in time, draw expert-based conclusions for the child's further development, and help the child solve the problem or possibly intervene with necessary professional assistance in time.